About

 Education

-Kristin graduated with a B.A. with honors from Michigan State University, with double majors in History and Spanish.
+Kristin graduated with a B.A. with honors from Michigan State University, with a major in History and double minors in Political Science and Spanish.
 She has her J.D. from the University of Michigan (1997), where she was active in first-year orientation programs and alumni outreach.

 Practice

-Kristin concentrates now on her domestic practice and is available for consultations for any matter in the Juvenile and Domestic Relations Court, civil or criminal, as well as divorce, custody, support, guardianship and conservatorship for people with a disability, and any related matters.
+Kristin now concentrates on personal injury and domestic cases.
+She is available for consultations for any type of personal injury, as well as any matter in the Juvenile and Domestic Relations Court.
+More specifically, Kristin’s areas of practice include: civil cases, criminal cases, contested and uncontested divorce, custody, support, guardianship and conservatorship for individuals with a disability.